klis87/redux-requests/packages/redux-saga-requests/README.md

 Here you can see the list of features this library provides:
 - you define your AJAX requests as simple actions, like `{ type: FETCH_BOOKS, request: { url: '/books' } }` and `success`, `error` (`abort` is also supported, see below) actions will be dispatched automatically for you
-- `success`, `error` and `abort` functions, which add correct and consistent suffixes to your request action types, so you can easily react on response actions in your reducers/sagas/middleware
-- `handleRequests` function, which gives you all the pieces needed for this library to work
 - automatic and configurable requests aborts, which increases performance and prevents race condition bugs before they even happen
 - sending multiple requests in one action - `{ type: FETCH_BOOKS_AND_AUTHORS, request: [{ url: '/books' }, { url: '/authors}'] }`
 will send two requests and wrap them in `Promise.all`
-- declarative programming - the idea of this library is to encapsulate all requests logic inside actions, so no more scattered logic between actions, reducers, sagas and middlewares
+- declarative programming - the idea of this library is to encapsulate all requests logic inside actions, so no more scattered logic between actions, reducers, thunks, sagas and middlewares
-- support for Axios, Fetch API and GraphQL - additional clients could be added, allowed to use any of them within one app, you could even write your own client integration as a `driver` (see [./packages/redux-saga-requests-axios/src/axios-driver.js](https://github.com/klis87/redux-saga-requests/blob/master/packages/redux-saga-requests-axios/src/axios-driver.js) for the example)
+- support for Axios, Fetch API, GraphQL and promise based API libraries - additional clients could be added, allowed to use any of them within one app, you could even write your own client integration as a `driver` (see [./packages/redux-requests-axios/src/axios-driver.js](https://github.com/klis87/redux-requests/blob/master/packages/redux-requests-axios/src/axios-driver.js) for the example)
 - optimistic updates support, so your views can be updated even before requests are finished, while you still keep consistency in case of errors by reverting optimistic updates
 - cache support with TTL, so that you can avoid making repetitive requests for a data which does not require to be always fetched from your server
 - mocking - mock driver, which use can use for test purposes or when you would like to integrate with API not yet implemented (and once API is finished, you could just change driver to Axios or Fetch and magicaly everything will work!)
 - multiple driver support - for example you can use Axios for one part of your requests and Fetch Api for another part
-- compatible with FSA, `redux-act` and `redux-actions` libraries (see [redux-act example](https://github.com/klis87/redux-saga-requests/tree/master/examples/redux-act-integration))
+- compatible with FSA, `redux-act` and `redux-actions` libraries (see [redux-act example](https://github.com/klis87/redux-requests/tree/master/examples/redux-act-integration))
 - simple to use with server side rendering - just pass one extra option to `handleRequests` and your app will be ready for SSR!
-- `onRequest`, `onSuccess`, `onError` and `onAbort` interceptors, you can attach your sagas (or simple functions) to them to define a global behaviour for a given event type
+- `onRequest`, `onSuccess`, `onError` and `onAbort` interceptors, allowing you to define a global behaviour for a given event type
-- optional `requestsPromiseMiddleware`, which promisifies requests actions dispatch, so you can wait in your react components to get request response, the same way like you can do this with `redux-thunk`
 - highly optimized selectors to retrieve your remote state
 - automatic (but optional) data normalisation, so you can forget about manual data updates, just like in graphql world but available universally!
-- React bindings in `redux-saga-requests-react` package
+- React bindings in `@redux-requests/react` package

 ## Installation [:arrow_up:](#table-of-content)

 To install the package, just run:
 ```
-$ npm install redux-saga-requests
+$ npm install @redux-requests/core
 ```
 or you can just use CDN: `https://unpkg.com/redux-saga-requests`.

 Also, you need to install a driver:
-- if you use Axios, install `axios` and `redux-saga-requests-axios`:
+- if you use Axios, install `axios` and `@redux-requests/axios`:

   ```
-  $ npm install axios redux-saga-requests-axios
+  $ npm install axios @redux-requests/axios
   ```
   or CDN: `https://unpkg.com/redux-saga-requests-axios`.
-- if you use Fetch API, install `isomorphic-fetch` (or a different Fetch polyfill) and `redux-saga-requests-fetch`:
+- if you use Fetch API, install `isomorphic-fetch` (or a different Fetch polyfill) and `@redux-requests/fetch`:

   ```
-  $ npm install isomorphic-fetch redux-saga-requests-fetch
+  $ npm install isomorphic-fetch redux-requests/fetch
   ```
   or CDN: `https://unpkg.com/redux-saga-requests-fetch`.

-Of course, because this is Redux-Saga addon, you also need to install `redux-saga`.
-Also, it requires to install `reselect`.
+Also, you have to install `reselect`, which probably you use anyway.

 ## Usage [:arrow_up:](#table-of-content)